Categories

 Book Radar

-Moving on, today I have exciting adaptation news, cover reveals, and book talk for you.
-Plus a picture of Farrokh, looking all regal.
-Whatever you are doing or watching or reading this week, I am sending you love and hugs. – xoxo, Liberty, Your Friendly Neighborhood Velocireader™
+Moving on, I have exciting adaptation news and book talk.
+Plus I’ve included a picture of one of my ridiculous orange monsters, some trivia, and more!
+Whatever you are doing or watching or reading this week, I hope you good bob and we same place again very now. – xoxo, Liberty, Your Friendly Neighborhood Velocireader™

 Trivia question time!
-What classic children’s novel has the alternate title of How Toys Become Real?
+What is the longest book of all time?
 (Scroll to the bottom for the answer.)

 Deals, Reals, and Squeals!